 Over the past four years, I have posted a Five Days of Cinco de Mayo recipe blitz leading up the fifth of May.
-I do not have it in me this year to go to such creative lengths, but I do have a group of blogger friends sharing 40 Cinco de Mayo recipes today (see the links below).
+I do not have it in me this year to go to such lengths, but I do have a group of blogger friends sharing 40 Cinco de Mayo recipes today.

 Let’s be real, who needs five recipes when you can have 40?!